blog

 Step 2: Publishing

 Published content is in the DNA of the internet.
 If you publish quality content, you can start building trust and respect with your market anywhere in the world.
-It’s been proven in several research papers that people like to absorb content prior to a considered purchase.
+Its been proven in several research papers that people like to absorb content prior to a considered purchase.
 You and your business need to provide enough published materials to satisfy that common desire.

 Lucy McCarraher (author of 10 books with over 20 years experience in publishing, editing and writing) will be discussing why you must turn ideas into published documents and repurpose them for several platforms to maximise impact.